MobileFirstLLC/extension-cli/README.md

 <strong>Build Config</strong><br/><br/>
 Define javacsript bundles to build, where<br/>
 - <code>name</code> is the output filename without file extension and<br/>
-- <code>src</code> indicates which files to include in this bundle can be a single file path, an array or files, or use wildcard.
+- <code>src</code> indicates which files to include in each bundle; can be a single file path, an array or files, or wildcard path.
+See examples on left.
 </td>
 </tr>
 <tr>